-Children do not need to be fully potty trained prior to enrolling in any classroom.
-When the parents and staff feel a child is ready, they can work together to create a supportive, positive approach to toileting.
+Children need to be fully potty trained prior to enrolling in any classroom ages 4 and up.
+For children under four, parents and staff can work together to create a supportive, positive approach to toileting.
 Older children are encouraged to use the toilet several times a day.
 The routine helps the younger children realize what is being asked of them.
 We never force a child to sit on the toilet.
 Our bathroom is an 'Open Bathroom' where the children use the toilet together.
 If a child asks to use the bathroom alone then staff stand with their backs to the child to give them privacy.
 The state of Utah requires us to be with the children at all times, so turning our backs is how we give them privacy while still following Utah state and NAEYC guidelines.